Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 • Wide local excision: The diseased lung and some surrounding healthy tissue is removed.

 • Extrapleural pneumonectomy: The entire lung is removed.
-In addition, parts of the diaphragm, chest lining, and heart sac lining and lymph nodes are also removed.
-This may require diaphragm and heart sac reconstruction.
+Also, parts of the diaphragm, chest lining, and heart sac lining and lymph nodes are also removed.
+After this, you may need to have diaphragm and heart sac reconstruction.

 • Pleurodesis: Lung fluid is drained, and chemicals or drugs are given to help cause scarring between the layers of the pleura.
 This scarring helps to stop the lung fluid from coming back.